aureuserp/dev-docs/src/master/getting-started/resources/viewing-record.md

 ## **Explanation**

-- **Handles Post Viewing**: Displays post details in a structured format.
+- **Handles Post Viewing**: Displays post details in a structured format using the resource's infolist schema.
-- **Publish and Unpublished Post Feature**: Allows users to publish and unpublished post status.
+- **Publish and Draft Feature**: Allows users to publish a post or move it back to draft, mirroring the edit page's header actions.
 - **Delete Post Feature**: Provides an option to delete a post with notifications.
-- **Chatter Integration**: Enables discussion around the post.
+- **Chatter Integration**: Enables discussion around the record on resources that support it.
-- **Navigation Position**: Places the page navigation at the top.

-For more details, check the **[Official Filament Documentation](https://filamentphp.com/docs/3.x/panels/resources/viewing-records)**. 🚀
+For more details, check the **[Official Filament Documentation](https://filamentphp.com/docs/5.x/resources/viewing-records)**. 🚀